Whole Foods Market Stakeholders: A CSR Analysis

 5. Communities

 Employees (team members).
-Whole Foods Market’s employees are part of teams that support business capacity and competitiveness.
+The company’s employees are part of teams that support business capacity and competitiveness to address the competitive pressure described in the Five Forces analysis of Whole Foods Market.
 The main interests of these stakeholders are compensation, motivation, and morale based on corporate image.
 Whole Foods Market’s corporate social responsibility efforts address this stakeholder group through above-average salaries and wages.
-For example, the company’s average hourly wage was $18.89 in 2013, which was higher than what most other retailers give to their workers.
+For example, the company’s average hourly wage is competitive in comparison to the wages of other retailers, such as Trader Joe’s, Sprouts Farmers Market, Walmart, Aldi, Target, and Costco.
 Whole Foods Market addresses this stakeholder group’s morale and motivation concerns through various programs, such as team growth programs and transparency policies.

 Investors.
-Investors are a second priority in Whole Foods Market’s corporate social responsibility efforts.
+Investors are a second priority in Whole Foods Market’s corporate social responsibility efforts, in support of the corporate citizenship and profitability of the retailer’s parent company, Amazon.
 These stakeholders are interested in business growth and profitability.
-Whole Foods Market satisfies this stakeholder group by emphasizing high profitability.
+The competencies and strengths shown in the SWOT analysis of Whole Foods Market satisfy this stakeholder group by enabling business profitability.
 The firm is one of the most productive and profitable retailers in the United States.
 Thus, Whole Foods Market’s corporate social responsibility efforts fulfill the interests of investors as stakeholders.

 Suppliers (producers).
 Whole Foods Market has a growing network of geographically dispersed suppliers, who are also a major stakeholder group.
 Many of these suppliers are local and regional producers.
 These stakeholders have interests in continued profitable business relations with Whole Foods Market.
 To address such interests, the company’s corporate social responsibility efforts include a strategy of local sourcing to ensure a local neighborhood ambiance in each store.
 Whole Foods Market also informs producers about its quality standards to help them comply.

 Communities.
 Communities are a stakeholder group in Whole Foods Market’s business.
 The main interests of these stakeholders are the positive effects of the firm on economic development and the environment.
 Whole Foods Market satisfies these stakeholders through corporate social responsibility programs for sustainability and fair trade.
 For example, Whole Foods Market uses Whole Trade Guarantee for its supply chain.
-Whole Trade Guarantee involves criteria like environmental impact, fair pricing, and fair wages and employment practices of suppliers.
+Whole Trade Guarantee involves criteria, like environmental impact, fair pricing, fair wages, and employment practices of suppliers.

-Analysis of Whole Foods Market’s Performance in Addressing Stakeholders
+Whole Foods Market’s CSR & ESG Performance for Stakeholders

 The overall corporate social responsibility performance of Whole Foods Market is satisfactory in addressing the interests of its stakeholders.
 Various stakeholder groups are effectively included in the firm’s business efforts.
 Whole Foods Market also continues to improve its corporate social responsibility performance by implementing new policies.
-For instance, in 2018, the company will complete the implementation of its new policy of labeling GMO-containing products.
+For instance, the company adapts its policies and guidelines for labeling GMO-containing products, to match market trends and consumer preferences.

 References